junxit/us-congress-bills-110/metadata.md

 - 2007-10-15 — Placed on the Union Calendar, Calendar No. 232.
 - 2007-10-15 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 110-375.
 - 2007-10-15 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 110-375.
+- 2007-10-16 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.